Conditional formatting on a line item persists when you pivot it to a different dimension.

 - Morse, which adds a colored dot or dash to the left of the value in a cell.
 The size of the dot or dash depends on the cell value.

 - Beneath the Minimum heading, enter the lowest value for your conditional formatting in the Enter lowest value... field.
-Then click the Select a color icon and select a color.
+Then click Select a color

-- Optionally, beneath the Midpoint (optional) heading, enter the middle value for your conditional formatting in the Enter a value... field.
-Then click the Select a color icon and select a color.
+- Optionally, add Midpoint (optional) headings.
+The first midpoint input field is visible.
+Select the plus sign to add more midpoints.
+For each midpoint, enter the value for your conditional formatting in the Enter a value... field.
+Then click Select a color

 - Beneath the Maximum heading, enter the highest value for your conditional formatting in the Enter highest value... field.
-Then click the Select a color icon and select a color.
+Then click Select a color

 - Click Apply.

-Conditional formatting is applied, based upon your selections.
+Conditional formatting applies to your view, based upon your selections.

 - Click Next.